-Hermes, or the Headless Electric Skateboard was an awesome project I got to work on during my timee at Facture Product Design.
+Hermes, or the Headless Electric Skateboard was a project I got to work on during my time at Facture Product Design.
 Hermes was an internal project, meaning that it was born in house, conceptualized by and to be sold by Facture.
 Check out the Headless boards page here!!!
 In short, the product is a low cost, Pennyboard-sized electric skateboard.
 Rather than a remote, it uses a button on the back end of the board to activate the motor.
 After kicking, the user can step on the board to go, leaving hands free to carry bags, eat food, or even wave to your friends.

 "Experience the joy of electric skateboarding without the learning curve or expensive entry price.
 The Headless Electric Cruiser is a refreshing spin on what it means to be an electric skateboard."

 I ended up being a large driving force in many different parts of the product.
 This included designing of the electrical system, fine tuning the batteries, developing the deck, manufacturing parts, testing the board, and developing media for launch.
 This was one of my favorite projects for a variety of reasons:

 The main selling point of the Headless boad is its remarkably low price ($199), beating out competitors by several magnitudes.
 We were able to make this price point work by rethinking the entirety of the architecture of a standard electric skateboard.
 If you look to models on the market currently, they all make use of an untethered remote control, a electronic speed controller (ESC), and a brushless motor.
 Being able to cut these parts out and have a bare-bones approach to making a board on four wheels go (FAST!) was our way to edge out the competition.